Mathilde de Morny: Career

-Although female, the adult Morny dressed in men's clothing, and used the name "Max".
-Morny was a socialite and painter.
+The adult Morny dressed in men's clothing, and used the name "Max".
+She was a socialite and painter.

-Extravagant conduct made Morny a celebrity of the Belle Époque and despite their 1881 marriage to the well-known gay man Jacques Godart, 6th Marquis de Belbeuf (1850–1906)—whom Morny divorced in 1903—Morny was open about preferring women.
+Extravagant conduct made Morny a celebrity of the Belle Époque and despite her 1881 marriage to the well-known gay man Jacques Godart, 6th Marquis de Belbeuf (1850–1906)—whom she divorced in 1903—Morny was open about preferring women.
 Though love between those perceived as women was then fashionable, Morny was attacked for this, especially for having a very masculine dress and attitude.
-At this time a woman wearing trousers could still scandalize even if the person was legally authorized, as in the case of lesbian artist Rosa Bonheur (who sought police permission to wear trousers to make it easier for her to paint in the countryside).
-Missy wore a full three-piece suit (which, as with trousers, was forbidden in France for anyone but men), had short hair, and smoked a cigar.
+At this time a woman wearing trousers could still scandalize even if the person was legally authorized, as in the case of artist Rosa Bonheur (who sought police permission to wear trousers to make it easier for her to paint in the countryside).
+Morny wore a full three-piece suit (which, as with trousers, was forbidden in France for anyone but men), had short hair, and smoked a cigar.

 Morny became a lover of several women in Paris, including Liane de Pougy and Colette.
-From summer 1906 onwards, Colette and Morny lived together in the "Belle Plage" villa in Le Crotoy, where Colette wrote Les Vrilles de la vigne and La Vagabonde which would be adapted for the screen by Musidora.
+From summer 1906 onwards, she and Colette lived together in the "Belle Plage" villa in Le Crotoy, where Colette wrote Les Vrilles de la vigne and La Vagabonde which would be adapted for the screen by Musidora.
 On 3 January 1907 the two put on a pantomime entitled Rêve d'Égypte ("Dream of Egypt") at the Moulin Rouge, in which Morny caused a scandal by playing an Egyptologist during a love scene with a woman – a kiss between them almost caused a riot and the production was stopped by the prefect of police Louis Lépine.
 From then on they could no longer live together openly, though the relationship lasted until 1912.
 Morny also inspired the character "La Chevalière" in Colette's novel Le Pur et l'impur, described as dressed "in dark masculine attire, belying any notion of gaiety or bravado...
 High born, she slummed it like a prince."

-On 21 June 1910 the couple bought the manor of "Rozven" at Saint-Coulomb in Brittany (its owner, Baron du Crest, refused the sale because Mathilde was not dressed as a woman and so Colette signed the deed instead) – on the same day the first chamber of the tribunal de grande instance for the Seine departement pronounced Colette's divorce from Henry Gauthier-Villars.
+On 21 June 1910, the couple bought the manor of "Rozven" at Saint-Coulomb in Brittany (its owner, Baron du Crest, refused the sale because Mathilde was not dressed as a woman and so Colette signed the deed instead)—on the same day the first chamber of the tribunal de grande instance for the Seine departement pronounced Colette's divorce from Henry Gauthier-Villars.
 When they separated a year later, Colette kept the house.

 Death

-At the end of May 1944 Morny attempted to commit suicide by what Colette described as "something like harakiri".
-Morny died by self-asphyxiation with a gas stove on 29 June 1944, aged 81.
+At the end of May 1944, Morny attempted to commit suicide by what Colette described as "something like harakiri".
+She died by self-asphyxiation with a gas stove on 29 June 1944, aged 81, in the 16th arrondissement of Paris.

 In popular culture

-De Morny is a major character in the 2018 film Colette, played by Denise Gough.
+Morny is a major character in the 2018 film Colette, played by Denise Gough.